aruship4/recipe-project/README.md

 If p_value < 0.05: “We reject H0 at α = 0.05.
 The data provide evidence that high-protein recipes get higher average ratings than low-protein recipes.”

 If p_value >= 0.05: “We fail to reject H0 at α = 0.05.
 The data do not provide strong evidence that high-protein recipes get higher average ratings than low-protein recipes.”

 Caveat: This is an observational analysis: confounding variables (recipe type, sweetness, ingredient quality) could explain part of any observed relationship.

 Since the p-value is **greater** than 0.05, we **fail to reject** the null hypothesis.
 This suggests that high-protein recipes do not receive higher average ratings compared to low-protein recipes.

 ## Prediction Problem

 Prediction Problem: Predict the protein level of recipes.
 Type of prediction problem: regression (protein is a continuous variable)

 ## Baseline Model

 For the baseline model, I used a linear regression model to predict the protein content of recipes.
 The dataset was split into training and test sets.
 The model used the following features:

-calories (numerical)
+- Calories (PDV) (numerical)

-carbohydrates (numerical)
+- Carbohydrates (PDV) (numerical)

-tags (text data converted into numerical features using TF–IDF)
+- tags (text data converted into numerical features using TF–IDF)

 The numerical features were standardized using StandardScaler so they were on comparable scales before training.
-For the text-based tags column, I used TF-IDF Vectorization to convert the words into numerical representations that the model could learn from.
+For the text-based tags column, I used TF-IDF Vectorization to convert the words into numerical representations that the model could train from.

-The baseline model achieved a Train RMSE of 33.127221394648664 and a Test RMSE of 26.89842012868557, along with a Train R² of 0.6010357558770942 and a Test R² of 0.641604648153275.
+The baseline model achieved a Train RMSE of 33.127 and a Test RMSE of 26.898, along with a Train R² of 0.601 and a Test R² of 0.642.
 These results indicate that the model captures some patterns in the data, but still leaves room for improvement in accurately predicting protein content.

 The purpose of this baseline model was to establish a simple, interpretable starting point before adding more sophisticated features and modeling techniques.

 ##  Final Model

-Final Model

 For our final model, I used a Random Forest Regressor to predict the protein content of recipes.
 This model builds on our baseline by incorporating engineered nutritional features and text-based features extracted from recipe tags.

-Features Used
+### Features Used:

-(I) trained the model using the following features:
+I trained the model using the following features:

-log_calories
+- log_calories
   - We applied a log transformation to the calorie values using log(calories + 1) to reduce skew and limit the impact of extreme outliers.

-cal_to_carb_ratio: I created a calorie-to-carbohydrate ratio feature: calories / (carbohydrates + 1)
+- cal_to_carb_ratio: I created a calorie-to-carbohydrate ratio feature: calories / (carbohydrates + 1)
   - This captures the nutritional balance of each recipe more effectively than raw values alone.

-carbohydrates
+- carbohydrates
   - I included total carbohydrate content as a direct macronutrient feature.

-tag_str
+- tag_str
   - I combined recipe tags into a single string and used TF-IDF vectorization to extract useful text-based features from the tags.

 ### Preprocessing and Model Pipeline

 I built a pipeline that:

-Standardized all numeric features using StandardScaler
+- Standardized all numeric features using StandardScaler

-Converted text features into numerical form using TF-IDF Vectorization
+- Converted text features into numerical form using TF-IDF Vectorization

-Trained a Random Forest Regressor for prediction
+- Trained a Random Forest Regressor for prediction

 ### Hyperparameter Tuning